wp-plugins/ninjafirewall/readme.txt

 == Changelog ==

+= 1.4.1-RC.1 =
+* The Live Log "Refresh Rate" and "Autoscrolling" options will be remembered when changed.
+* "Live Log" has a new option to select the timezone to use.
+* The firewall will always ensure that `REMOTE_ADDR` contains only one IP or will remove any extra IP.
+* NinjaFirewall will only warn but not block if `DISABLE_WP_CRON` is defined (applies to "File Check" and "Updates").
+* [WP+ edition] Updated IPv4/IPv6 GeoIP databases.
+* NinjaFirewall will allow the user to set the Strict-Transport-Security (HSTS) header if `HTTP_X_FORWARDED_PROTO` is set to 'https' (Firewall Policies > HTTP response headers).
+* Notification emails will either use the `home_url()` or `site_url()` function depending on the type of notification.
+* Minor fixes and improvements.

 = 1.4 =
 * Added a new feature: "Updates".
 It can automatically update NinjaFirewall's built-in security rules in order to keep your blog protected against the latest WordPress vulnerabilities, without having to update the whole plugin.
 For more info, please see [NinjaFirewall WP/WP+ introduces automatic updates for security rules](http://blog.nintechnet.com/ninjafirewall-wpwp-introduces-automatic-updates-for-security-rules/ "").